-The Slide-Lock Silicone sleeve provides protection from heat, impeccable ergonomics when pumping, and serves as a locking handle when closed.
+The Slide-Lock Silicone sleeve protects from heat, impeccable ergonomics when pumping, and serves as a locking handle when closed.
 The reliability of the Impero will help you avoid pump failure when you need it the most.

 Positive User Experience

-The size of the Pocket Impero is just right, and it doesn’t stick out of my jersey pocket too far.
+The Pocket Impero’s size is just right, and it doesn’t stick out of my jersey pocket too far.
 I got a 25mm tire from flat to 80 psi in160 strokes.
 Normally pumping becomes more difficult as pressure builds, but not with the Pocket Impero.

 Something I found a touch bothersome was the sliding silicone grip.
 It gets in the way if it slips down while pumping.
-But once I got my technique down, it didn’t happen again and I made my repair quickly.
+But once I got my technique down, it didn’t happen again, and I quickly made my repair.